Seattle Medical Malpractice Compensation and Settlements

 In Washington, if you contributed to your injuries, you’ll be assigned a percentage of fault.
 The state follows a pure comparative negligence rule.
 Your amount of fault proportionately decreases your compensation, but no amount of fault bars you from receiving a settlement or jury award.

-Evidence of Other Compensation
+Evidence Of Other Compensation

 During mediation or a trial, the medical provider can put forth evidence that you’ve already received compensation (money or property) from someone else for your injuries.
-This could mean you received other insurance proceeds, but it doesn’t include help from family.
+This could mean that you received other insurance proceeds, but it doesn’t include help from family.
 You can fight back against this evidence by showing that any compensation you’ve received must be paid back.

 Does Washington Have Medical Malpractice Damage Caps?

-Let Menzer Law Firm Fight for You
+Let Us At Menzer Law Fight For You

 We can’t make any guarantees regarding what your medical negligence claim is worth.
 But we can promise to thoroughly evaluate your damages and fight for you to receive the maximum compensation possible.